 How cold damages our body - Chinese Medicine perspective

-When you eat cold foods, the food travels to the stomach and cools the stomach down.
+When cold food is eaten, the food travels to the stomach and cools the stomach down.

-When you drink cold, refrigerated or icy drinks, the fluid quickly travels through the stomach to the small intestine.
+When cold refrigerated or icy drink is consumed, the fluid quickly travels through the stomach to the small intestine.
 When your intestines become cold the digestive enzymes become sluggish.
 Big pieces of nutrition get stuck in the body and absorb water.
 The body starts to hold fluid at the micro level.

 In summary, when your intestines are cold your digestive system stops working properly, this affects your ability to process food and drinks directly affecting energy levels, bloated and intolerant to foods.

 When Large intestine becomes cold it tighten the circular smooth muscles that coordinate the wave like contraction relaxation movement in the colon.
 When muscle become stiff the food can either move to fast through the digestive tract causing loose stool or diarrhoea or the opposite where the stool become stuck from lack of movement leading to constipation.

 The uterus neighbours the small intestine.
 So if the small intestine is cold it can make the Uterus cold.